Chalcedony

-Chalcedony (/kælˈsɛdəni/ kal-SED-ə-nee or /ˈkælsəˌdoʊni/ KAL-sə-doh-nee) is a cryptocrystalline form of silica, composed of very fine intergrowths of quartz and moganite.
-These are both silica minerals, but they differ in that quartz has a trigonal crystal structure, while moganite is monoclinic.
-Chalcedony's standard chemical structure (based on the chemical composition of quartz) is SiO_{2} (silicon dioxide).
+Chalcedony (Note: Pronounced /kælˈsɛdəni/ kal-SED-ə-nee or /ˈkælsədoʊni/ KAL-sə-doh-nee) is an aggregate of cryptocrystalline or microcrystalline silica, or in simpler terms, a mass of individual silica crystals that are too small to be seen without magnification.
+It is composed primarily of quartz, with minor amounts of intergrown moganite.
+These are both silica minerals with a chemical composition of SiO2, but they differ in that quartz has a more symmetrical crystal structure (trigonal) than moganite (monoclinic).
+Mineralogically speaking, the quartz and moganite crystals in chalcedony must grow in parallel chains, called "fibers."
+However, the term chalcedony may more broadly refer to any microcrystalline or cryptocrystalline silica, fibrous or not.

 Chalcedony has a waxy luster, and may be semitransparent or translucent.
 It can assume a wide range of colors, but those most commonly seen are white to gray, grayish-blue or a shade of brown ranging from pale to nearly black.
 The color of chalcedony sold commercially is often enhanced by dyeing or heating.

+Etymology

 The name chalcedony comes from the Latin chalcedonius (alternatively spelled calchedonius) and is probably derived from the town of Chalcedon in Asia Minor.
+According to the Online Etymology Dictionary, however, a connection with the town of Chalcedon is "very doubtful".
 The name appears in Pliny the Elder's Naturalis Historia as a term for a translucent kind of jaspis.

 Another reference to a gem by the name of khalkedón (χαλκηδών) is found in the Book of Revelation (21:19); however, it is a hapax legomenon, found nowhere else in the Bible, so it is hard to tell whether the precious gem mentioned in Revelation is the same as the mineral known by this name today.
 The term plasma is sometimes used to refer to green translucent chalcedony.